Shreenabh664/Wordle-solver/README.md

 New optimizations significantly reduce the number of steps needed (in most cases).
 Read more about the information theory approach here: https://markmliu.medium.com/what-in-the-wordle-5dc5ed94fe2

+⚠️ WIP ⚠️
+The build is stable on Windows, there are some memory issues on UNIX based OS.
+Helpful PRs are appreciated.